-This bill amends RSA 526:4 to extend the time frame for filing a petition for a new trial from three years to a more flexible approach under specific circumstances.
-The new legal language introduces several conditions under which the three-year limit does not apply, including cases involving felony or class A misdemeanor convictions, situations where the petitioner is incarcerated or facing collateral consequences, and instances where the petition alleges newly discovered evidence or claims of innocence.
-Additionally, the bill clarifies what constitutes "newly discovered evidence" and establishes a process for the court to determine if a petition meets the necessary prima facie showing before proceeding to a hearing.
+This bill amends RSA 526:4 to extend the time allowed for petitioning a new trial from three years to a more flexible framework under specific circumstances.
+The new legal language introduces several conditions under which the three-year limit does not apply, including cases involving felony or class A misdemeanor convictions, situations where the petitioner is incarcerated or facing collateral consequences, and instances where the petition cites newly discovered evidence and claims innocence.
+Additionally, the bill clarifies what constitutes "newly discovered evidence" and establishes a process for the court to evaluate petitions based on a prima facie showing before granting a hearing.

-Furthermore, the bill stipulates that if a petition is filed under the new provisions, the court must appoint counsel for indigent petitioners and ensure that victim services are reactivated during the reinvestigation of the case.
-The language also emphasizes that the standard for granting a motion for a new trial remains unchanged as per RSA 526:1, and for DNA evidence, RSA 651-D must be followed.
+Furthermore, the bill stipulates that if a petition is found to lack a prima facie showing, the court may dismiss it.
+It also emphasizes that the standard for granting a motion for a new trial remains unchanged as per RSA 526:1, and for DNA evidence, RSA 651-D must be followed.
+The bill includes provisions for reactivating victim services during the reinvestigation of a case when a petition for a new trial is considered.
 The act is set to take effect on January 1, 2027.

 As Amended by the House: 526:4